ermongroup/adaptive_hashing/README.md

       --var-degree VAR_DEGREE
                             Average variable degree of LDPC XORs [12] --cmsat-exe CMSAT_EXE
-                            The path to a cryptominisat v5 executable [Same dir as f2.py]
+                            The path to a cryptominisat executable
-      --sharpsat-exe SHARPSAT_EXE
+                            [Same dir as f2.py]
+      --cmsat-version VERSION
+                            The major version number of the cryptominisat exectutable.
+(Accepted values 2 and 5) [5] --sharpsat-exe SHARPSAT_EXE
                             The path to a SharpSAT executable
                             [Same dir as f2.py]